Houston Cerebral Palsy Lawyers

 Recognizing Signs of Cerebral Palsy

-While a child is still in its developmental stages, it is incredibly important to closely monitor their growth.
-If the infant underwent a traumatic birth, then it would be a good idea to make regular doctor visits in order to quickly diagnose cerebral palsy or another type of developmental or neurological disorder.
+While a child is still in its developmental stages, it is incredibly important to monitor their growth closely.
+If the infant underwent a traumatic birth, then it would be a good idea to make regular doctor visits to quickly diagnose cerebral palsy or another type of developmental or neurological disorder.
 You may notice your child beginning to walk or crawl abnormally, or they may have poor reflexes.

 Other symptoms of this condition include: